vpalmisano/webrtcperf/README.md

 when multiple connections join the same WebRTC service.

 Main features:
-- NodeJS application/library using Puppeteer for controlling chromium instances.
+- A NodeJS application/library using Puppeteer for controlling chromium instances.
+- It can be executed:
+  - using the pre built Docker image; this is the suggested way to run the tool without installing any dependency;
+  - from sources (using git pull or npm install);
-- It can be executed from sources, using the pre built Docker image or with the executables generated for each platform.
+  - using the pre built executables generated for each platform.
 - It allows to inject custom Javascript source files that will run into the browser page context for automating some tasks (e.g. pressing a button to join a conference room).
-- It allows to throttle the networking configuration, limiting the ingress/egress available bandwdith, the RTT or the packet loss %.
+- It allows to throttle the networking configuration, limiting the ingress/egress available bandwidth, the RTT or the packet loss %.
 - It uses a patched version of chromium (see `./chromium` directory) that allows to disable the video decoding, lowering the CPU requirements when running multiple browser sessions.
-- RTC stats logging module that allows to send stats to Prometheus Pushgateway for visualization with Grafana.
+- It contains an RTC stats logging module that allows to collect metrics and send them to a Prometheus Pushgateway server for live visualization with Grafana.
+- It allows to override getUserMedia and getDisplayMedia calls.
-- Alert rules and report generation.
+- It allows to define alert rules and generate reports.

 ## Install
 The tool can be executed from sources, using the pre built executables or using the Docker image.